freenet/freenet-core/docs/src/glossary.md

 ## Contract State

-Data associated with a contract that can be retrieved by Applications and Components.
+Data associated with a contract that can be retrieved by Applications and Delegates.
 For efficiency and flexibility, contract state is represented as a simple `[u8]` byte array.

 ## Delta